momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 ### Fastly Setup

 Once you have created your Fastly account, you're ready to configure the Fastly side of things using the [Fastly console](https://manage.fastly.com/services/all).
 Once you're logged in, click on your account name in the top right corner and select `Account`.
-Under the `Peronsal profile` section of the side bar, select `API tokens`.
+Under the `Personal profile` section of the side bar, select `API tokens`.
 Click on the `Create Token` button in the top right and follow Fastly's instructions for creating a [user API token](https://docs.fastly.com/en/guides/using-api-tokens#creating-api-tokens).
 Make sure to save this API token in a safe place.

 Next, you will install the [Fastly CLI](https://developer.fastly.com/learning/compute/#install-the-fastly-cli) and follow the command line prompts for providing the API token you just created: